recaptime-dev/squad-wiki/content/index.md

 !!! warning "Migration in progress"
     The old Miraheze wiki will be in process of archival and decommisioning until further notice.

 The official wiki for everything about the brand, its members and the projects we do.
-Maintained as part of the Community Lores project, the documentation and wiki department of Recap Time Squad.
+Maintained as part of [the Community Lores project][project-meta], the documentation and wiki department of [Recap Time Squad][org].

+[project-meta]: ./projects/lorebooks.wiki.md
+[org]: ./organization/index.md

 ## News

+Follow the crew at [our socials](/community/socials) for updates and more.

+* **July 2023**: We're a bit worried about Miraheze's future, but we're still monitoring the situation.
+In the meanwhile, we're moving our wiki into Markdown as a backup.
+[Follow this issue](https://mau.dev/RecapTime/squad/issue-tracker/-/issues/7) for updates.

 _For archived news (more than 12 months OR when the entries go more than 5-10) please see the [news archive](./community/news-archive.md)._

 ## Getting started / Explore

-TBD
+* Explore our projects we're actively working on or adopt an archived project.

 ## Connect with the crew + community

-TBD
+* **Join our community online**: [Ask us anything on Quora](https://recaptimedev.quora.com), [join on daily.dev](https://app.daily.dev/squads/recaptime-dev/kiKN6re-vP9r0fSdKdffsyJ2gYhcA2MAwBp8Xx62srI)

 ## Contribute

 Like most of the projects we do, our public organizational wiki is open to anyone to improve upon.
 Since

-* [Contributing](contribute/index.md) - learn how you can use your knowledge and time to help us maintain projects and keep things tidy.
+* [Contributing](contribute/index.md) - learn how you can use your knowledge, skills and time to help us maintain projects and keep things tidy.
 * [Donate](./community/donate.md) - A record of previous purchases and costs are publicly releases here, alongside on Open Collective.